 It is a great privilege to be able to provide supported work placements for individuals within the local community who require a little bit extra help.
 Over the years we have had youngsters from local secondary schools who have a wide range of needs, from overcoming confidence issues to more profound learning disabilities.
 We also have volunteer staff introduced to us by Aberdeenshire council.
 We take a lot of pleasure in the diversity of our staff and learn as much from them as they, hopefully, learn from us.

-The staff range from 15 to nearly 90.
+The staff range in age from 15 to 90.
 We work together as a team and enjoy each other’s company at our biannual staff suppers.

 Loaves and Fishes Staff Click-Here